habedi/mosaic-art-maker/README.md

 # Mosaic Art Maker

-This repository includes the code (and files) for creating the mosaic art version of a given image.
+This repository includes the code (and files) for creating mosaic art versions of a given image.
 Given an image (referred to as the original image), the main idea is to replace (square-shaped) patches of the original image with the most similar image from a given set of images (called tiles).
 The similarity is measured by the difference between the color histograms of the patch and tiles.
 The implementation uses the [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) model available from [KerasCV](https://github.com/keras-team/keras-cv) submodule of [Keras](https://keras.io/) to create the tiles.